Skip to content

 Important

-kafka. prefix is an assumption that you can change it with your own prefix.
+kafka. prefix or interceptorClasses are assumptions that you can change it with your own prefix or configuration.

 When you want to use Kafka with Application Aware testing it provides more assertion capabilities.
 It is recommended way of working.
 Stove-Kafka does that with intercepting the messages.